Emm-Anuel100/Emm-Anuel100/README.md

 Hi there 👋

-- 🔭 I'm Chinweokwu Emmanuel.
+- 🔭 I'm a Tech Savvyyy.
-- 🔍 Currently, exploring the Internet of Things (IoT).
+- 🔍 Right now, my focus is on exploring the world of blockchain.
+I'm knee-deep in understanding how smart contracts work and how decentralized apps are built.

 ## 🌐 Socials: